ergo-services/ergo/README.md

 * Introduced new interfaces `Marshaler` (method `MarshalETF`) and `Unmarshaler` (method `UnmarshalETF`) for the custom encoding/decoding data.
 * Added example `example/http` to demonsrate how HTTP server can be integrated into the Ergo node.
 * Added example `example/gendemo` - how to create a custom behavior (design pattern) on top of the `GenServer`.
 Take inspiration from the `gen_stage.go` or `gen_saga.go` design patterns.
-* Added support FreeBSD, OpenBSD, NetBSD, DragoFly.
+* Added support FreeBSD, OpenBSD, NetBSD, DragonFly.
 * Fixed RPC issue #45
 * Fixed internal timer issue #48
 * Fixed memory leaks #53